Stereotypes are wrong.

 But this is not about comedy.
 This is about stereotypes.

-The host had a biased slant toward ventriloquists.
+I watched a video where the host had a biased slant toward ventriloquists.
 He played it straight.
 Unfortunately some people played right into his hands.

 The video will likely be praised by those in it.
 Heck, they even flashed me on the screen a couple of times.
 But I personally found the show to be distasteful.